lagroht/capdnet-docs-users/README.md

 ## **User directories**

 Each user has a home directory exported as a NFS resource.
-The directories are on many severs (fermi, truten, rysy, nosal).
-It means that an access is fastest from the same server as the NFS export.
-On a different server the access is over network, so it is much slower.
+The directories are distributed among many severs.

-However, each user has also *local* directory on each server.
-You can access them using path `/mnt/users/$USER/local/`.
+Each user has also *local* directory on each server.
+You can access it using path `/mnt/users/$USER/local/`.
 You can also access local files from another server, e.g. to access local files from *nosal* on *truten* use `/mnt/users/$USER/local_nosal`.
-Be awere that the access is with NFS (over network)!

-Virtual machines over *big boxes* (e.g. fermi, rysys) shares *local* directories.
-They use NFS, however it shouldn't be slow because the network layer is within one machine.
-Let me know if this is an bottleneck for you.

 ## **Repositories**